pnpm/pnpm.io/docs/package_json.md

 ### dependenciesMeta.*.injected

-If this is set to true for a local dependency, the package will be hard linked to the modules directory, not symlinked.
+If this is set to `true` for a local dependency, the package will be hard linked to the virtual store (`node_modules/.pnpm`) and symlinked from the virtual store to the modules directory.

+If this is set to `false` or not set for a local dependency, the package will be symlinked directly from its location in the workspace to the module directory.

 For instance, the following `package.json` in a workspace will create a symlink to `button` in the `node_modules` directory of `card`: